 Martin Luther King Jr. was killed on April 4, 1968, whereas the first Martin Luther King Day observed on January 20, 1986, in the US about 18 years after the MLK death.

-Observance of MLK day after 18 years of King’s death is an indication of great respect and true love for King among his followers who continually struggled to make the King’s Birth Day as a National Holiday.
+Observance of MLK day after 18 years of King’s death indicates great respect and genuine love for King among his followers who continually struggled to make the King’s Birth Day a National Holiday.

-MLK Day is in fact acknowledgment of King’s struggles against racial discriminations and tribute to the legend of nonviolent civil rights movement leader of the US.
+MLK Day is in fact acknowledgment of King’s struggles against racial discrimination and tribute to the legend of nonviolent civil rights movement leader of the US.

 Why Do We Have a Holiday For Martin Luther King?

-After the death of Martin Luther King in 1968, a campaign initiated by King Center and followers of the King to observe King’s Birth Day as a public holiday as an act of honor to King.
+After the death of Martin Luther King in 1968, a campaign started by the King Center and followers of the King to observe King’s Birth Day as a public holiday as an act of honor to King.

-US Representative John Conyers and US Senator Edward Brooke introduced a bill to Congress to make Martin Luther’s King’s birthday as a national holiday.
+US Representative John Conyers and US Senator Edward Brooke introduced a bill to Congress to make Martin Luther King’s birthday a national holiday.

 The bill first came for the vote in the US House of Representatives in 1979.
 However, it falls short of five votes for passage qualification.

-After that, the campaign started to get further strengthen with the involvement of the corporate community and the general public.
+After that, the campaign got further strengthened with the involvement of the corporate community and the public.

 A single “Happy Birthday” song by musician Stevie Wonder in 1980 made the campaign more popular.
 Stevie Wonder also hosted a Rally for Peace Press conference in 1981.
-Stevie Wonder was one of the main heroes in making the King’s birthday as a national day.
+Stevie Wonder was one of the chief heroes in making the King’s birthday a national day.

 Six million signatures collected resulting in a strong petition to Congress to pass the law for the national holiday on King’s birthday.

 On November 02, 1983, President Ronald Reagan signed the bill to create a national holiday to honor Martin Luther King.
 The Bill passed by the US House of Representatives by a count of 338 to 90.